MaterializeInc/materialize/doc/developer/design/20231110_aws_connections.md

 Users should be able to provide either the `ACCESS KEY` options or the `ASSUME ROLE` options, but not both.

+When creating the connection, users should specify `WITH (VALIDATE = false)` in the sql.
+This is because we won't be able to validate the connection unless the trust policy has been added on the user's end.

 #### External ID and principal
 We already have external ID prefix provided in the catalog state.
 The connection ID will be appended to the external ID prefix to get the complete External ID and then stored in the new `mz_aws_connections` table for that connection ID.

-For principal, we'll create one global role which all environmentd/clusterd-s can assume.
+For principal, we'll create one global role named something like `arn:aws:iam::<account_id>:role/MaterializeCloudConnectionAssumeRole` which all environmentd/clusterd-s can assume.
 This will add some good restrictions on who could assume the customers role and also allow for migration between environment clusters.

 Note: There's a hard limit of 1 hour on the session duration when [Role chaining in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html).
 This can be revisited for workarounds if we hit this issue.